OSINThk/shortage-tracker/README.md

 brew services start postgresql

+# do in this order
 rbenv init
 rbenv install 2.5.1
 gem install bundler rails

 git clone git@github.com:OSINThk/shortage-tracker.git
 cd shortage-tracker

+# check to make sure that the versions are correct before doing bundle install
+$ ruby -v
+$ rails -v

+# if rails -v fails, with error message: Gem::GemNotFoundException, update gems
+$ gem update --system

 bundle install

+# check to make sure your yarn packages are up to date
+# $ yarn install --check-files

 rake db:create && rake db:migrate

+# if error:
+could not connect to server: No such file or directory
+	Is the server running locally and accepting connections on Unix domain socket "/tmp/.s.PGSQL.5432"?
+Couldn't create 'shortage_tracker_development' database.
+Please check your configuration. rake aborted!
+PG::ConnectionBad: could not connect to server: No such file or directory
+	Is the server running locally and accepting connections on Unix domain socket "/tmp/.s.PGSQL.5432"?

+Tasks: TOP => db:create
+(See full trace by running task with --trace)

+# do the following to fix:

 rails s
 ```